navarrew/bubble-OMR/README.md

 2. Make a ‘config.json’ file that tells the marking software where the question bubbles are, where the student ID bubbles are, etc.  Use the ‘zone_visualizer.py’ to see how well the zones described in the json file fit to your scanned bubble sheet so you can adjust the config.json file to get everything lined up properly.
 3. Make a key as a text file.
 The answers (as letters like A,B,A,D,C,C,D...) can be comma-separated or separated with newlines.

-## Step 2- Scan and align your bubble sheets:
+## Step 2- Scan and align your bubble sheets
 1. Scan your student bubble sheets with a high quality scanner (garbage in, garbage out).
 2. It's easiest if the scans are provided as a single multi-page pdf at 300dpi.
 2. Align the student pdfs to a blank version of the bubble sheet (the clean, original pdf file is best) using the scan_align.py script.
 It will give you a new set of pdfs that are all aligned so the software can accurately find the bubbles.